-Min-Wise Independent Permutations Andrei Z. Broder Moses Charikar[†] Alan M. Frieze[‡] Michael Mitzenmacher[§] Abstract We define and study the notion of min-wise independent families of permutations.
-We say that $\mathcal{F} \subseteq S_n$ is min-wise independent if for any set $X \subseteq [n]$ and any $x \in X$, when π is chosen at random in \mathcal{F} we have $$\mathbf{Pr}(\min\{\pi(X)\} = \pi(x)) = \frac{1}{|X|}.$$ In other words we require that all the elements of any fixed set X have an equal chance to become the minimum element of the image of X under π .
+Min-Wise Independent Permutations Andrei Z. Broder1 AltaVista Company, 1825 South Grant Street, San Mateo, California 94402 Moses Charikar2 Computer Science Department, Stanford University, Stanford, California 94305 Alan M. Frieze3 Department of Mathematical Sciences, Carnegie Mellon University, Pittsburgh, Pennsylvania 15213 and Michael Mitzenmacher4 Harvard University, Computer Science Department, 33 Oxford Street, Cambridge, Massachusetts 02138 Received June 22, 1998 We define and study the notion of min-wise independent families of permutations.
+We say that $\mathscr{F} \subseteq S_n$ (the symmetric group) is min-wise independent if for any set $X \subseteq [n]$ and any $x \in X$, when π is chosen at random in \mathscr{F} we have $$\Pr(\min\{\pi(X)\} = \pi(x)) = \frac{1}{|X|}.$$ In other words we require that all the elements of any fixed set X have an equal chance to become the minimum element of the image of X under π .
 Our research was motivated by the fact that such a family (under some relaxations) is essential to the algorithm used in practice by the AltaVista web index software to detect and filter near-duplicate documents.
-However, in the course of our investigation we have discovered interesting and challenging theoretical questions related to this concept - we present the solutions to some of them and we list the rest as open problems. ^{}Digital SRC, 130 Lytton Avenue, Palo Alto, CA 94301, USA.
-E-mail: broder@pa.dec.com.

-†Computer Science Department, Stanford University, CA 94305, USA.
-E-mail: moses@cs.stanford.edu.
-Part of this work was done while this author was a summer intern at Digital SRC.
-Supported by the Pierre and Christine Lamond Fellowship and in part by an ARO MURI Grant DAAH04-96-1-0007 and NSF Award CCR-9357849, with matching funds from IBM, Schlumberger Foundation, Shell Foundation, and Xerox Corporation. [‡]Department of Mathematical Sciences, Carnegie Mellon University, Pittsburgh, Pennsylvania 15213, USA.
-Part of this work was done while this author was visiting Digital SRC.
+However, 1 This work was done while at Compaq Systems Research Center.
+E-mail: andrei.broder@altavista. com.
+2 E-mail: moses@cs.stanford.edu.
+Part of this work was done while this author was a summer intern at Compaq SRC.
+Supported by the Pierre and Christine Lamond Fellowship and in part by an ARO MURI Grant DAAH04-96-1-0007 and NSF Award CCR-9357849, with matching funds from IBM, Schlumberger Foundation, Shell Foundation, and Xerox Corporation.
+3 Part of this work was done while this author was visiting Compaq SRC.
 Supported in part by NSF grant CCR9530974.
-E-mail: af1p@andrew.cmu.edu [§]Digital SRC, 130 Lytton Avenue, Palo Alto, CA 94301, USA.
-E-mail: michaelm@pa.dec.com.
+E-mail: aflp@andrew.cmu.edu.
+4 This work was done while at Compaq Systems Research Center.
+E-mail: michaelm@eecs.harvard.edu.